oracle-livelabs/common/labs/verify-compute/verify-compute-ssh-and-novnc.md

 You may now **proceed to the next lab**.

 ## Appendix 1B: Connect via MAC or Windows CYGWIN Emulator
 Depending on your workshop, you may need to connect to the instance via a secure shell client (SSH).
-If you're instructed in the next lab(s) to execute tasks via an SSH terminal, review the options below and select the one that best meeting your needs.
+If you're instructed in the next lab(s) to execute tasks via an SSH terminal, review the options below and select the one that best meets your needs.

 1. Go to **Compute** -> **Instances**.
 Make sure you choose the correct compartment.
 Select the instance you created.
     ![Compute Instance](https://oracle-livelabs.github.io/common/images/console/compute-instances.png " ")